Mumbai-Pune-Mumbai 2: Marketing

 The official trailer released on 15 September 2015.
 The video song of the track "Saath De Tu Mala" was premiered on 13 October 2015.
 The "Band Baja" song video premiere was released on 27 October 2015.
 The "Mala Sanga" video song was released on 2 November 2015.

 Distribution

-The movie was released in Maharashtra, Karnataka, Goa, Gujarat, Madhya Pradesh and in International circuits like San Francisco on 12 November 2015 with English subtitles with 587 screens which after tremendous response increased to 680.
+The film was released in Maharashtra, Karnataka, Goa, Gujarat, Madhya Pradesh and in international circuits like San Francisco on 12 November 2015 with English subtitles with 587 screens which after tremendous response increased to 680.
 The film is distributed by Eros International.
-The makers are planning to release the movie in Qatar, Dubai, United States, England and Australia soon.
+The makers are planning to release the film in Qatar, Dubai, United States, England and Australia soon.

 Reception

 The film has received positive reviews.
-ABP Majha gave 3.5 out of 5 stars and declared movie 'A light hearted romantic movie'.
+ABP Majha gave 3.5 out of 5 stars and declared movie 'A light-hearted romantic movie'.
 Pune Mirror gave 3.5 out of 5 stars and declared movie 'Back with a welcome change'.
 Maharashtra Times gave 4 out of 5 stars and declared movie 'emotional joyride'.
 Times of India gave 3 out of 5 stars.
 Wedding Planning MarketPlace Website marketforshaadi.com also provided positive review appreciating the movie story.